garywige/garywige/README.md

 ### Introduction

 Welcome to my GitHub profile!
 I love coding in all its forms, but my current focus is web development because that appears to reach the largest audience these days.
-My dream is to produce, or to help produce, quality cloud-based solutions that will satisfy users from around the globe.
+My dream is to produce, or to help produce, quality software solutions that will satisfy users from around the globe.

 ### Current Interests